ShaikBhijalani/M1_app_hotel-management-system/1_Requirements/State Of Art/README.md

         competitors.
      7. Computer operator control: Computer operator control will be there no errors.
 Moreover storing and retrieving of information is easy.
-So work can be done speedily and in time.
+So work can be done speed and in time.